Fz3r0/Fz3r0_-_802.11_Wi-Fi_-_Knowledge-Base/README.md

 - **`Actions`**: Action frames extend the functionality of management frames, enabling advanced features like spectrum management, QoS management, and radio measurement.
 They allow for a wide range of actions, from channel switching to initiating protected dual of public action frames for more complex operations <br><br>
 - [802.11 Mgmt Frame Types @ _nayarasi_](https://mrncciew.com/2014/09/29/cwap-802-11-mgmt-frame-types/) _`nayarasi`_

+**Key Notes on Management Frames**
+- 802.11 management frames that are sent to a broadcast address of FF FF FF FF FF FF will have a duration value of zero.
+The duration is a time value that STA’s will use to reserve the medium informing other STA’s in the BSS how long it will take for the frame exchange to complete.
+In this case since these frames are no acknowledged by a receiver they have a duration value of zero.
+The duration field is still in the MAC header but it is not used.

 | **Subtype Name**          | **Type** | **Subtype** | **Filter**                                  | **Description**                                                                                                  |
 |---------------------------|----------|-------------|---------------------------------------------|------------------------------------------------------------------------------------------------------------------|
 | ALL                       | 00       | N/A         | `wlan.fc.type == 00`                        | All management frames, including BSS management, BSS discovery, BSS joining and roaming, leaving a BSS. |